blazium-engine/blazium-docs/tutorials/platform/consoles.rst

 .. _doc_consoles:

-Console support in Godot
+Console support in Blazium
 ========================

 Console porting process
 -----------------------

-In order to develop for consoles in Godot, you need access to the console SDK and export templates for it.
+In order to develop for consoles in Blazium, you need access to the console SDK and export templates for it.
 These export templates need to be developed either by yourself or someone hired to do it, or provided by a third-party company.

-Currently, the only console Godot officially supports is Steam Deck (through the official Linux export templates).
+Currently, the only console Blazium officially supports is Steam Deck (through the official Linux export templates).

 The reason other consoles are not officially supported are:

 - To develop for consoles, one must be licensed as a company.
-  As an open source project, Godot has no legal structure to provide console ports.
+  As an open source project, Blazium has no legal structure to provide console ports.
 - Console SDKs are secret and covered by non-disclosure agreements.
   Even if we could get access to them, we could not publish the platform-specific code under an open source license.